 People are led to believe that the fat from grain-fed beef or lamb shouldn't be eaten because of the higher omega-6 levels in the fat tissues.
 We have to keep in mind though that grain-fed ruminants like beef don't necessarily have more omega-6 fat in their tissues, only less omega-3.
 Also, the fat in chicken and nuts are much higher in omega-6 fat than any grain-fed ruminant's fat.

 Some studies on the composition of the tissues of wild animals show that they are lean most of the time and this is where the idea of eating lean meat comes from.
 Those studies often fall short in not taking into account fat sources found under the skin, in the bones (marrow, brain) and around vital organs like the kidneys.
 Also, humans are intelligent and our desire for fat led us to selectively hunt the fattiest animals available depending on the season.

 Eating only lean meats and limiting saturated fat can lead to protein consumption in dangerous levels.
 Over time, excess protein can lead to unhealthy amounts of ammonia, higher cortisol levels and depleted vitamin A stores.
-Our protein needs are very low comparatively to what most people think, but this doesn’t mean that periods of higher protein consumption can’t be beneficial.
+Our protein needs are very low comparatively to what most people think, but this doesn't mean that periods of higher protein consumption can't be beneficial.
 In fact, extra protein can be advantageous in periods of growth or to gain muscle mass or help repair an injury.

 Excess protein during pregnancy can be very damaging to the fetus.
 Traditional cultures understood the importance of fat and reserved some of the most prized fatty foods for pregnant or lactating mothers.
 They understood instinctively that protein was not the macronutrient to prioritize during that part of life for a woman.

 Benefits of protein restriction